maelhadyf/iVolve-training/OpenShift-Minikube/lab-31/README.md

 # Lab 31: Network Configuration
-Build a new image from Dockerfile in https://github.com/IbrahimmAdel/static-website.git
+Build a new image from a Dockerfile
 Create a deployment using this image
 Create a service to expose the deployment.
 Define a network policy that allow traffic to the NGINX pods only from other pods within the same namespace.